tomstitt/lupyter/README.md

 # A Lua Kernel for iPython/Jupyter

-Lua Kernel using Python wrapper
+Lua kernel using Python c-extension

 ## Installing